-At a time when lives are being turned upside down and we are spending the majority of our time at home, we need uplifting moments to keep us balanced.
+When lives are being disrupted and we are spending more of our time at home, we need lovely food to give us joy.

 If you want some tasty inspiration you can watch our ad and try some of the quick and easy ideas of adding Cathedral City to your everyday life for a bit of extra comfort!